map6-paolillo/digital-humanities-fellowship/1. Introduction/instructions.md

 * What scholarly decisions were made in the design of underlying dataset, the metadata, the visualization, and/or the user interface?
 * If the underlying data is still being compiled, how is it being compiled?
 Are the creators using crowdsourcing or public engagement methods for collecting data?
 * Are the project’s creator(s) writing (or have they already written) published works derived from their digital project?
 * Do the creators offer their data or code for reuse by others?
+Is offering data for reuse a primary goal of the project, or a secondary goal?
 * In what ways do find the project successful or unsuccessful?
 * What are your questions?